digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 sudo vim /etc/nginx/sites-enabled/sonarqube.conf

-Copy and paste this vertual-host server block and change "server_name" entry as you required.
+Copy and paste this virtual-host server block and change the "server_name" entry as you required.

 ```bash
 server{